HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/linux.md

 ## Snap Package

-A pre-Alpha Snap package is available, with the aim to provide a simple and secure means of installing Mycroft on a broad range of Linux distributions.
+A pre-Alpha Snap package is available, with the aim to provide a simple and secure means of installing Chatterbox on a broad range of Linux distributions.

 The Snap package currently has a number of major usability bugs that need to be addressed before it will be promoted to an installable channel.
-For now we recommend the git clone method above, but we welcome any help in improving Mycroft as a Snap:
+For now we recommend the git clone method above, but we welcome any help in improving Chatterbox as a Snap:

 {% page-ref page="snap.md" %}